Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution of common perpendicular arcs

 \chapter{Equidistribution of common perpendicular arcs}

-In this Chapter, we prove the equidistribution of the initial and terminal vectors of common perpendiculars of convex subsets in the universal covering space level for Riemannian manifolds and for metric and simplicial trees.
-The results generalise \cite[Thm.~8]{ParPau16ETDS}.
+In this Chapter, we prove the equidistribution of the initial and terminal vectors of common perpendiculars of convex subsets, at the universal covering space level, for Riemannian manifolds and for metric and simplicial trees.
+The results generalise \cite[Theo.~8]{ParPau16ETDS}.

-In Sections \ref{subsec:equidcommperpcontI} to \ref{subsec:equidcommperpcontIII}, we consider the continuous time situation where the CAT($-1$)-space $X$ is either a proper $\RR$-tree without terminal point or a complete Riemannian manifold with pinched negative curvature at most $-1$, and $x_0$ is any basepoint in $X$.
-In Section \ref{subsec:equidcommperpdiscrtime}, $X$ is the geometric realisation of a simplicial tree $\XX$, with the discrete time geodesic flow, and $x_0$ is any vertex of $\XX$.
+From now untill the end of Section \ref{subsec:equidcommperpcontIII}, we consider the continuous time situation where $X$ is a proper $\CAT(-1)$-space which is either an $\RR$-tree without terminal point or a complete Riemannian manifold with pinched negative curvature at most $-1$.
+In Section \ref{subsec:equidcommperpdiscrtime}, $X$ will be the geometric realisation of a simplicial tree $\XX$, and we will consider the discrete time geodesic flow.